log-oscon/git-hooks/README.md

 ```

-* Create a directory to hold the global hooks:
+* create a directory to hold the global hooks:

 ```bash
 mkdir -p ~/.git-templates/hooks
 ```

-* copy one of the hooks available to the templates directory.
+* get one of the hooks available, and copy it to the templates directory.
 Make sure to apply the correct filename to the hook being copied (Check [Githooks list](https://git-scm.com/docs/githooks)).
 Example:

 ```bash
 cp prehook-push-denied.sh ~/.git-templates/hooks/pre-push
 ```

-* Make it executable
+* make it executable

 ```
 chmod a+x ~/.git-templates/hooks/pre-push
 ```

-* If you like to add it to an existing project just re-init it:
+* if you like to add it to an existing project just re-init it:

 `[projectdir]$ git init`